 At times students are excused for educational trips with parents or guardians.
 A form should be secured from the school office for this purpose before the trip.
-Forms are also available online.
+Forms are also available on-line at www.generalmclane.org.

 The following guidelines apply:

-- 1. Ten (10) days per school year may be approved for an educational trip. - 2.
-A Request for Approval of Education Trip form must be completed and approved in advance of the trip. - 3.
-All missed work will be given upon the students return and will be made up as homework within three (3) days. - 4.
-The request must be made by a parent or guardian. - 5.
-After ten days of absence, the student will be marked illegally absent until they return.
+- Ten days per school year may be approved for an educational trip. - A Request for Approval of Education Trip form must be completed and approved before the trip. - All missed work will be given upon the students return and will be made up as homework within three (3) days of the student's return. - The request must be made by a parent or guardian. - After ten (10) days of absence, the student will be marked illegally absent until they return.
+General McLane Board Policy No. 204 Attendance